 Keep in mind employer of record services are not needed if you are hiring independent contractors.
 If your business is looking to hire an independent contractor, take a look at our detailed guide on hiring foreign contractors.

-How does an employer of record work?
+What does an employer of record do?

 - Payroll processing